Books

 Pepukayi Books

-Pepukayi Books are specialists in books that are African focused and celebrate African culture in the UK.
+Pepukayi Books is a specialist in books that are African focused and celebrate African culture in the UK.
 The business is run by Elder Pepukayi who's long been (and remains) active in the African Liberation Struggle in the UK.
-The shop is based in The Maa Maat Cultural Centre in Tottenham and has an active online bookshop too.
+The shop is based in The Maa Maat Cultural Centre in Tottenham.

 My Book Basket

-Although mainly focused on children's books, this retailer also has a section for grown ups too.
-Proud purveyors of books from across the African diaspora, Britain, America, the Caribbean, and beyond, My book Basket believes that their selection caters to the masses, stating "Everyone, regardless of cultural background, will find something to fall in love with."
+Although the Birmingham-based retailer mainly focuses on children's books, it also has a section for grown-ups too.
+A proud purveyor of books from across the African diaspora, Britain, America, the Caribbean, and beyond, the founder of My Book Basket believes that its selection caters to the masses, stating "everyone, regardless of cultural background, will find something to fall in love with”.

 Online